OndraKnow/PathFinding/readme.md

 # Java pathfinding

-This java pathfinding program was build with standord libraries to to learn.
+This java pathfinding program was build with stanford libraries to to learn.

 # Usage